 Labour Party Conference

-Since forming the new Government, the Labour Party has made it clear that housebuilding and reforming the planning system are priorities to help the economy grow.
+Since forming the new government, the Labour Party has made it clear that housebuilding and reforming the planning system are priorities to help the economy grow.

 During his speech at the conference, Prime Minister Keir Starmer spoke on the need to “get Britain building again”.
 He also shared a vision of "more beautiful cities, more prosperous towns, new parks, new green spaces, new public services", and noted that "climate change is an opportunity we can’t pass up.”

-We hosted a number of events throughout conference, including a panel discussion with the major housing association Peabody, highlighting that while increasing the number of homes is essential, it must not come at the expense of quality.
+We hosted a number of events throughout the conference, including a panel discussion with the major housing association Peabody, highlighting that while increasing the number of homes is essential, it must not come at the expense of quality.

 The conversation explored how Labour’s housing commitments could be achieved, focusing on overcoming current barriers to delivery, such as land availability, planning delays, and investment challenges.
 Rachel Blake, MP for Cities of London and Westminster joined the discussion, shining a light on the impact of the housing crisis on her constituents.

-RIBA was represented by Jennifer Dixon, Board Member and Practice and Policy Committee Chair, who emphasised the critical role of placemaking—designing vibrant, well-connected and inclusive communities—and highlighted the need for high-quality, sustainable homes that meet the long-term needs of residents while maintaining affordability and accessibility.
+RIBA was represented by Jennifer Dixon, Board Member and Practice and Policy Committee Chair, who emphasised the critical role of placemaking—designing vibrant, well-connected, and inclusive communities—and highlighted the need for high-quality, sustainable homes that meet the long-term needs of residents while maintaining affordability and accessibility.

 In line with the aims of this panel, Labour Party Conference also saw us launch our latest report, Foundations for the Future: A New Delivery Model for Social Housing.